 I look at the mirror hanging on the wall.
-My father says that I look so much like her.
+My reflection stares back at me.
+My dad says that I look so much like her.
 My mom.
 I look like her.
 I can’t believe this.
 She disappeared when I five years old.
 I can’t be like her.
 I won’t be.
 My thoughts are interrupted by loud screeching.

 “Abhaya!
 Abhaya get down here!
 NOW!”
 My stepmother screams at me.